KimScheffler/technical-writing-portfolio/docs/en/overview/documentation-approach.md

 ---

-**Note:** *ChatGPT (version 5.2)* was used as a supportive tool for content structuring and drafting.
+> **Note:** *ChatGPT (version 5.2)* was used as a supportive tool for draft text generation.
-All terminology, content, and described workflows were reviewed, validated, and finalized by me.
+> All terminology, content, and described workflows were defined, reviewed, validated, and finalized by me.